bruce-hill/tomo/docs/lists.md

 ---

 ### `remove_item`
-Removes all occurrences of a specified item from the array.
+Removes all occurrences of a specified item from the list.

 ```tomo
 func remove_item(arr:@List(T), item: T, max_count: Int = -1 -> Void)
 ```

-- `arr`: The mutable reference to the array.
+- `arr`: The mutable reference to the list.
 - `item`: The item to be removed.
 - `max_count`: The maximum number of occurrences to remove (default is `-1`, meaning all occurrences).